Heart Reef is a stunning composition of coral in the Great Barrier Reef, naturally formed in the shape of a heart.

 Hover over Heart Reef in a chopper

-Helicopter tours depart for Heart Reef from both major hubs in the Whitsundays: Hamilton Island (with Hamilton Island Air) and Airlie Beach (with Helipad).
+Helicopter tours depart for Heart Reef from both major hubs in the Whitsundays: Hamilton Island (with Hamilton Island Air) and Airlie Beach (with Helitaxi).
 You can also take helicopter tours from Daydream Island Resort & Spa, where guests can book flights directly through their hotel concierge.
 On your way to Heart Reef, you'll soar over the Great Barrier Reef and several of the stunning islands in the Whitsundays archipelago.
-Keep an eye out for gorgeous Hill Inlet, famous Whitehaven Beach, dozens of secluded coves and playful whales in the waters below.
-All helicopter experiences come with the option of combining your flight over the reef with a landing at Whitehaven Beach (read more below).
+Keep an eye out for gorgeous Hill Inlet, famous Whitehaven Beach, and playful whales.
+You can even land at Whitehaven Beach (read more below).
 Two operators also offer the option of flying in a light plane instead of a helicopter: GSL Aviation (from Airlie Beach) and Hamilton Island Air.

 Land nearby in a seaplane

-You can't snorkel at Heart Reef due to its protected status, but you can get up close to a nearby section of the Great Barrier Reef if you choose to fly to Heart Reef in a seaplane.
-Fly above the Whitsunday Islands and Great Barrier Reef before circling Heart Reef for photos, then watch as your pilot lands on the water, directly above a white sandy shelf and countless banks of coral.
+You can't snorkel at Heart Reef due to its protected status, but you can get up close to a nearby section of the Great Barrier Reef.
+Fly above the Whitsunday Islands before circling Heart Reef for photos, then watch as your pilot lands on the water, directly above a white sandy shelf and countless banks of coral.
 From the plane you'll hop into a small, glass-bottomed boat – perfect for gliding over the shallow waters – and watch for turtles and colourful fish, before jumping into the water for a relaxing (optional) snorkel.
 Finish your experience with a celebratory glass of sparkling wine or champagne before returning to land.
 Only two tour operators offer this experience: Hamilton Island Air and Air Whitsunday (from Airlie Beach).